 Sarah Goldfeather – Mouth Full of Ears *

 * World Premiere

-Mouth Full of Ears by Sarah Goldfeather is a 5 minute song featuring a simple melody that builds in orchestration and intensity.
-The text describes a person who cannot or does not think or speak for themselves, who simply regurgitates information he or she hears without any synthesis, and on whom it is easy to project your own opinions and designs.
-This is an archetype that is prevalent on both sides of the political spectrum today, where so many default to a stance without critical thought, creating an even greater rift between us and near impossibility of sensible discourse.
+Mouth Full of Ears by Sarah Goldfeather is a 5-minute song featuring a simple melody that builds in orchestration and intensity.
+The text describes a person who cannot or does not think or speak for themselves — one who simply regurgitates information he or she hears without any synthesis, and on whom it is easy to project your own opinions and designs.
+This is a prevalent archetype on both sides of the today’s political spectrum, where so many default to a stance without critical thought, thus creating an even greater rift between us and near impossibility of sensible discourse.